ymuichiro/quick_learning_symbol_en/11_restriction.md

 ## 11.3 Tips for use

 When considering social implementation of blockchain, for example, it is possible to envisage an operation that does not involve accounts that aim to only have one role from a legal or trust perspective, or accounts that are not related to each other.
-By effectively applying account restrictions and mosaic global restrictions to the mode of operation in such cases users can flexibly control the behaviour of the mosaic.。
+By effectively applying account restrictions and mosaic global restrictions to the mode of operation in such cases users can flexibly control the behaviour of the mosaic.

 ### Account burn